vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 A behavior that is only valid for a specific type will include the *&tau;<sub>F</sub>* or *&tau;<sub>N</sub>* as a property such as *&tau;<sub>F</sub>{s}* and *&tau;<sub>N</sub>{~t}*.

-Where hybrid tokens are being defined, behaviors can be defined that are common to all tokens, or at different granularities.
+Where hybrid tokens are being defined, behaviors can be defined that are common to all tokens, or at different granularity's.
 For example, the following definition is for a fungible token that does not allow new tokens to be minted, which themselves are composed of non-fungible tokens that can be minted.
 However both classes of token are transferrable:

 > **&tau;<sub>F</sub>{~m} (&tau;<sub>N</sub>{m}) {t}**